£758 per week

 - Uninterrupted far-reaching sea views

-- Short walk to the pub, fish restaurant, art gallery and cafe of Craster
+- Short walk to the pub, fish restaurant, art gallery and café of Craster

-- A retro feel interior scheme, with up to the minute luxuries, including Nespresso machine
+- A retro feel interior scheme, with up to the minute luxuries, including Nespresso machine and log burner

 - Bike storage by prior arrangement - please state the number of bikes at time of booking

 - First floor open plan living/dining/kitchen area opening onto balcony with seating

 - Master bedroom suite with king sized bed and ensuite wetroom

 - Second bedroom with twin beds